brenwick64/Bolus-Buddy/README.md

 ### Installation

-_Below are the steps to install and run the client locally on yo._
+_Below are the steps to install and run the client locally on your machine._

 1. Clone the repo
    ```sh